FBI chief warns violent 'domestic terrorism' growing in US

 Wray also defended to lawmakers his own agency's handling of an intelligence report that warned of the prospect for violence on Jan.
 6. And he firmly rejected false claims advanced by some Republicans that anti-Trump groups had organized the deadly riot that began when a violent mob stormed the building as Congress was gathering to certify results of the presidential election.

 “Jan.
 6 was not an isolated event.
-The problem of domestic terrorism has been metastasizing across the country for a long time now and it’s not going away anytime soon,” Wray told the Senate Judiciary Committee.
+The problem of domestic terrorism has been metastasizing across the country for a long time now and it’s not going away anytime soon,” Wray told lawmakers.
 “At the FBI, we’ve been sounding the alarm on it for a number of years now.”

-Wray said the number of domestic terrorism investigations has increased from around 1,000 when he became FBI director in 2017 to about 2,000 now.
-The number of white supremacist arrests has almost tripled, he said.
+In quantifying the scale of the FBI's work, Wray said the number of domestic terrorism investigations has increased from around 1,000 when he became director in 2017 to roughly 1,400 at the end of last year to about 2,000 now.
+The number of arrests of white supremacists and other racially motivated extremists has almost tripled, he said.

 Wray said the report was disseminated though the FBI’s joint terrorism task force, discussed at a command post in Washington and posted on an internet portal available to other law enforcement agencies.